hibareabhijeet/refactoring-java/README.md

 1. Add DB to maintain master data
 2. Implement flyway to maintain DB scripts
 3. Provide CRUD operation for maintaining Movies with its codes
+4. Provide CRUD operation for maintaining Customers
+5. If we want to maintain customer history then add rentalId in MovieRental class
-4. Whiling move this assignment to production level then Implement docker
+6. Whiling move this assignment to production level then
+    - Implement docker
-    Add github actions to push code from repo to cloud Add terraform configuration to for IaC
+    - Add github actions to push code from repo to cloud
+    - Add terraform configuration to for IaC

 ### Usage